inouejunyalab/Meng_Zhang/pinn-gpu-lammps/README.md

 ## Description:
 This package contains a new physically informed neural network (PINN) potential for BCC iron, which has been implementated in CPU and GPU packages of LAMMPS (Reference 1).

-Please conta us if you have any questions or suggestions for this implementation: meng_zhang@metall.t.u-tokyo.ac.jp (M. Zhang), junya_inoue@metall.t.u-tokyo.ac.jp (J. Inoue)
+Please conta us if you have any questions or suggestions for this implementation: meng_zhang@metall.t.u-tokyo.ac.jp/mengzh90@gmail.com (M. Zhang), junya_inoue@metall.t.u-tokyo.ac.jp (J. Inoue)

 ## References:
 1) S. Plimpton, J. Comput.
 Phys.
 117, 1 (1995).